The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 At a glance, we want to fit Hyosho Ranyru, two Raitons, Ten-Chi-Jin, Dream Within a Dream, two Fleeting/Forked Raijus, Meisui, and as many Bhavacakras as we can weave.

 ⦿ Mug is our new raid buff that afflicts the target with a vulnerability debuff that increases damage taken by 5% for everyone hitting the target every two minutes.
 This provides a ton of utility for the group and should **NOT** be used selfishly after the opener.
-We use it 4.5 seconds in the opener to allow earlier execution of Bunshin, but Mug should be delayed one GCD at 2 minutes for better alignment with other raid buffs, then used strictly off cooldown thereafter.
+We use it 4.5 seconds in the opener to allow earlier execution of Bunshin, but Mug should be delayed one GCD at two minutes for better alignment with other raid buffs, then used strictly off cooldown thereafter.

 ⦿ Ninjutsus are unique abilities that we formulate with the mudras: Ten, Chi and Jin.
 Refer to this [cheat sheet](https://media.discordapp.net/attachments/919447066168668171/920093248360439818/MUDRA_GUIDE_ew.png?width=704&height=545) for all the different mudra combinations.